 Energy-based laser devices have been used to help treat serious conditions like cancer and genital warts while also aiding in surgeries such as hysterectomies.
 These devices have helped many patients, but the manufacturers of these devices are promoting them for uses unapproved by the U.S. Food and Drug Administration (FDA).
 In July 2018, the FDA sent out a warning to doctors and patients regarding serious injuries reported from the dangerous medical devices.
 The FDA warns against using energy-based devices to perform vaginal rejuvenation or other vaginal cosmetic procedures.

 Learn about filling a vaginal rejuvenation lawsuit

 For many patients receiving the Biomet Comprehensive Reverse Shoulder Implant manufactured by Zimmer Biomet, the device offered hope of increased flexibility and function.
 Unfortunately, the U.S. Food and Drug Administration (FDA) recalled Zimmer’s shoulder implant in February 2017 because the device has a high rate of failure and many patients have suffered complications.

-If you have been injured by a defective medical device, the lawyers of Blizzard & Nabers are here to help.
+If you have been injured by a defective medical device, the medical device attorneys at Blizzard Law PLLC are here to help.
 For a free case review with an experienced medical device lawyer, contact us by email or call us at 1-800-349-0127.